jkon1513/ASE2018/docs/proposalrough.md

  * A user wants to start typing a location, and the application shows recommendations as they type, so they can save time.

 * As a new student, I want an easy way to keep track of my classes.
 My conditions of satisfaction are that I can create a table of my classes and the buildings they are in, and will be able to retrieve this list after closing and re-opening the app

- * As a new or existing student, I want to know where all the libraries are.
-My conditions of satisfaction are that I can tap a "Libraries" button on the home screen and a map will appear on the screen with pins dropped on each building with a library.

- * As a new or existing student, I want to know where all the coffee shops on campus are.
-My conditions of satisfaction are that I can tap a "Coffee Shops" button and a map will appear on the screen with pins dropped on each building with a coffee shop.

 ## Stretch Goal